Data governance: Implementation

 Implementation of a data governance initiative may vary in scope as well as origin.
 Sometimes, an executive mandate will arise to initiate an enterprise-wide effort.
 Sometimes the mandate will be to create a pilot project or projects, limited in scope and objectives, aimed at either resolving existing issues or demonstrating value.
-Sometimes an initiative will originate lower down in the organization's hierarchy and will be deployed in a limited scope to demonstrate value to potential sponsors higher up in the organization.
+Sometimes, an initiative originates from lower down in the organization's hierarchy and will be deployed in a limited scope to demonstrate value to potential sponsors higher up in the organization.
 The initial scope of an implementation can vary greatly as well, from review of a one-off IT system to a cross-organization initiative.

 Data governance tools

-Leaders of successful data governance programs declared at the Data Governance Conference in Orlando, FL, in December 2006 that data governance is about 80 to 95 percent communication.
+Leaders of successful data governance programs declared at the Data Governance Conference in Orlando, FL, in December 2006, that data governance is about 80 to 95 percent communication.
 That stated, it is a given that many of the objectives of a data governance program must be accomplished with appropriate tools.
 Many vendors are now positioning their products as data governance tools.
 Due to the different focus areas of various data governance initiatives, a given tool may or may not be appropriate.
 Additionally, many tools that are not marketed as governance tools address governance needs and demands.